American Revolution – HIUS 512

 - Develop professional competencies in the historical field.

 Course Requirements Checklist

-There will be 4 Discussion Board Forums throughout this course.
-The student is required to create a video (vlog) in response to the provided topic and scholarly article for each forum.
+There will be four video discussions throughout this course.
+The student is required to create a video showing them responding to a discussion prompt utilizing research they have done.
 Each video is to be 3.5 - 5 minutes long.
 Students post an abstract, a list of three academic sources, and the video link.
 In addition to the thread, the student is required to reply to 3 other classmates’ threads in writing.
 Each reply must be a minimum of 100 words.

 The student will write a brief 2-page paper on a subject of proposed research.
 The submission will have a title page, a two page narrative and a separate bibliography.
 The paper student must have footnotes to five different academic sources (in Turabian citation format) and a bibliography with seven primary or scholarly sources (in Turabian citation format).

 The research prospectus describes the research paper/project.
-The assignment is 2 pages in length, requiring the student to describe the proposed project, explain a research methodology, describe key academic sources and how they will be used in project research and include an operating thesis.
-The assignment requires a bibliography of a minimum of 10 academic sources.
+The assignment must be 2 pages, requiring the student to describe the proposed project, explain a research methodology, describe key academic sources and how they will be used in project research, and include an operating thesis.
+The assignment requires a bibliography with a minimum of 10 academic sources.